Ready to buy a home? Here's how to save for your down payment.

 Don’t overspend on your dream home

-If you can't get the house of your dreams with your current budget, you should consider a different option because you likely don’t want to move into a house the will stretch you too far financially.
+If you can't get the house of your dreams with your current budget, you should consider a different option because you likely don’t want to move into a house that will stretch you too far financially.
 You should enjoy the home you worked hard to earn instead of overextending yourself.
 If you're paying your mortgage payment alone and can't afford anything else, then you don't have the flexibility to relax and do things that you enjoy with your family.

 Understand the fees